Are you worried about liquidating your company if it has a Bounce Back Loan?

 What is a Bounce Back Loan (BBL)?

 The Bounce Back Loan was offered by the Government during the Coronavirus pandemic to help businesses get back on track, and gain access to emergency finance quickly.
-A plus point to this scheme being that the loans were interest free for the first 12 months and are 100% Government backed for lenders.
+The loans were interest free for the first 12 months and are 100% Government backed for lenders.
 In addition, you did not have to personally guarantee the loan.
-You can find out more about these loans on our page here.

 Remember, a bounce back loan is a LOAN.
 As with any debt you should know that ignoring them does not make them go away.
 It just makes the problem worse.
 So, try to not bury your head in the sand.
 If there is no action to chase you straight away, then it will come!
 So always follow the agreed terms.
 And if any doubts, talk to your provider.